dmweis/dmweis.github.io/_drafts/Masters.md

 The original mount for the lidar on Hopper was made out of components originally designed as a generic lidar mount and a cross piece for mounting.
 This design wasn't ideal as it placed the lidar rather high on top of the body.
 This affected both the center of mass of the robot and made scanning low obstacles harder.

 A new lidar mount was design that directly integrates on the roof plate of Hopper.
-With no aditional connecting parts the mount is dirrectly mounted with 3 3M screws with the nuts embedded inside of the printed part.
+With no additional connecting parts the mount is directly mounted with 3 3M screws with the nuts embedded inside of the printed part.

 Part can be seen here:
 <iframe src="https://myhub.autodesk360.com/ue280e3f5/shares/public/SHabee1QT1a327cf2b7a0523d7005c94b391?mode=embed" width="640" height="480" allowfullscreen="true" webkitallowfullscreen="true" mozallowfullscreen="true"  frameborder="0"></iframe>

 ##### Tibia toe switches

-The robot needed a mecahnism for detecting is the toe (tip of the tibia) was making contact with ground.
+The robot needed a mechanism for detecting is the toe (tip of the tibia) was making contact with ground.
 Since I was going for a low cost and simple solution I chose to use simple momentary microswitches.
 These are easy to get and very easy to integrate.
-They only provide digital feedback (Touching/not touching) instead of a detailed analogue sensor that would provide continuouse signal showing pressure.
-But presure sensors on this scale are expensive and difficult to get.
+They only provide digital feedback (Touching/not touching) instead of a detailed analogue sensor that would provide continuous signal showing pressure.
+But pressure sensors on this scale are expensive and difficult to get.

 <details>
     <summary>CAD models and pictures</summary>